Marvel Cinematic Universe: Phase Five: Guardians of the Galaxy Vol. 3 (2023)

 The Guardians of the Galaxy are adjusting to life on Knowhere, but when parts of Rocket's past resurface, Peter Quill must lead the Guardians on a dangerous mission to protect him that could lead to the team dissolving.

 A third Guardians of the Galaxy film was planned by Marvel Studios in April 2016, with James Gunn returning to write and direct a year later.
-Disney fired him in July 2018 after the resurfacing of controversial tweets, but reversed course that October and reinstated Gunn as director.
-Gunn's return was revealed in early 2019 along with the five main stars' involvement, with production beginning after Gunn completed his film The Suicide Squad (2021) and its spin-off series Peacemaker (2022).
-Kevin Feige confirmed the film was in development at the July 2019 San Diego Comic-Con.
+Disney fired him in July 2018 after controversial jokes he made resurfaced, but reversed course that October and reinstated Gunn as director.
+Gunn's return was revealed in March 2019, and was followed with confirmation of the five main stars' involvement.
+Kevin Feige confirmed the film was in development at the 2019 San Diego Comic-Con, and production began after Gunn completed his film The Suicide Squad (2021) and the first season of its spin-off series Peacemaker (2022).
 Filming began in November 2021, at Trilith Studios in Atlanta, and concluded in early May 2022.
-Guardians of the Galaxy Vol. 3 is scheduled to be released on May 5, 2023.
+Guardians of the Galaxy Vol. 3 premiered on April 22, 2023, and was released on May 5.

 Guardians of the Galaxy Vol. 3 is set after the events of The Guardians of the Galaxy Holiday Special (2022).
+Discussing the film's connections to the Multiverse Saga, Feige said Vol. 3 was focused more on concluding the story of the Guardians characters and "not about the bigger world-building", though still "a piece of the puzzle".